ansys/pydpf-core/docs/source/getting_started/index.rst

    docker

-Try Installation
+Tryout Installation
 ~~~~~~~~~~~~~~~~

-A quick try out of the installation can be done with:
+For a quick tryout installation, use:

 .. code-block:: default